johnSMUpark/CS3353_Project_4_Image_Pro/README.md

 # CS3353_Project_4_Image_Processing
-Fullstack web application that detects edges in a jpg file and conducts empirical analysis on 2 edge-detection algorithms: Custom (aka Euclidean) & Sobel
+Fullstack web app that detects edges in a jpg file and conducts empirical analysis on 2 edge-detection algorithms: Custom (aka Euclidean) & Sobel

 Feel free to clone this repo and run the application locally.